railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

      counterpart's location.

-You can make a comparison with accounting, where you will easily find an error because you can look for an anomaly in an account or in the counterparts: if there is not enough in a bank account then that iss probably because someone's forgotten to enter a customer's invoice payment.
+You can make a comparison with accounting, where you will easily find an error because you can look for an anomaly in an account or in the counterparts: if there is not enough in a bank account then that is probably because someone's forgotten to enter a customer's invoice payment.
 You always know that the sum of debits must equal the sum of the credits in both accounting and Open ERP's stock management.